-A locality is eligible to apply for any CDBG project, granted they meet the eligibility requirements for open contracts: 1) DHCD will evaluate the capacity of a locality to have more than two active projects open at one time, and 2) localities are below a \$3 million grant award cap.
-For 2023 funding, Competitive Grant applicants must have received conditional close-out from DHCD on any open grants by June 1, 2023 in order for the open grant to NOT count against the \$3 million limit.
-Open contracts are those in which all contracted funding has not been expended, all contractual obligations have not been met, and/or accurate and acceptable required closeout forms have not been submitted to DHCD.
-Therefore, DHCD will work with a locality on any open contract to ensure that adequate timeliness and capacity are demonstrated prior to execution of all contracts.
-This limitation includes Competitive Grant contracts, and Open Submission (Community Economic Development Fund, Construction-Ready Water and Sewer Fund, Public Services, Housing Rehab, and Local Innovation Fund) contracts.
+A locality is eligible to apply for any CDBG project, provided they meet the eligibility requirements for open contracts: 1) localities are allowed a maximum of two (2) active construction or public service projects at once; and 2) localities are below a \$3 million grant award cap.
+For 2024 funding, Competitive Grant applicants must have utilized all CDBG funds that it needs and has achieved the required benefits on any open grants by June 1, 2024 in order for the open grant to NOT count against the \$3 million limit.
+DHCD will work with a locality on any open contract to ensure that adequate timeliness and capacity are demonstrated prior to execution of all contracts.
 Contracts for Planning Grants, Urgent Need and Regional projects are exempt from the \$3 million limitation.
+However, DHCD will evaluate the capacity of a locality and its ability to undertake a new CDBG grant.
 Additionally, if a County is serving as the fiduciary for a Town, the project is exempt from the \$3 million limitation.